Rob Bowen

 Robert McClure Bowen (born February 24, 1981) is an American former professional baseball player.
 He played in Major League Baseball as a catcher from 2003 to 2008 for the Minnesota Twins, San Diego Padres, Chicago Cubs and the Oakland Athletics.

-High school years
+Early life

 Bowen attended Homestead High School in Fort Wayne, Indiana.
 His senior year (1999), he earned All-State honors and was named the Indiana State Player of the Year by Gatorade and USA Today.

 Career

 Minnesota Twins

 Shortly after graduating from Homestead, Bowen was drafted by the Minnesota Twins in the second round of the 1999 amateur draft, and made his debut with the Twins as a September call-up in 2003.
 He combined to play 24 games in the 2003 & 2004 seasons before spending the entire 2005 season in the Twins' farm system.

 Detroit Tigers

 During spring training 2006, he was placed on waivers by the Twins, and selected by the Detroit Tigers.